rage/programming-23/data/part-11/3-recursion.md

 ## What does recursion mean?

 The _recursion_ mentioned in the error above refers to _defining something in terms of itself_.
-In a programming context it refers to a function which calls itself.
-For this to work without causing any infinite loops the arguments passed to the function must change each time, so that the nested function calls will stop at some point.
+In a programming context it usually refers to a function which calls itself.
+For this to work without causing any infinite loops, the arguments passed to the function must change each time, so that the nested function calls will stop at some point.
 The basic principle here is the same as in `while` loops: there must always be a stop condition of some kind, and that condition must be triggered at some point in the execution.

 Let's have a look at a simple function which adds zeroes to a list as long as there are less than 10 items in the list.
 This time we are not using a loop, however.
 If the condition is not yet met, the function calls itself: